bytebase/bytebase.com/content/blog/longbridge-case-study.md

 Once a drift occurs, Sync Schema can quickly compare the differences and generate issues to reconcile the drift.

-## Automated New Tenant Incorporation
+## Automated New Tenant Provision

 Another situation prone to schema drift is the supply of new tenant databases.
 Previously for Longbridge Whale, as the business side creates a new tenant (through the frontend), their platform automatically creates a tenant database, syncs it to match a certain version of the schema, and initializes data.
 Many SaaS companies have also adopted similar solutions.

-The problem that follows is that if the tech team uses a separate tool for change management, the new tenant database will not be automatically incorporated unless the team is notified or if they scan all databases on a regular basis.
+The problem that follows is that if the tech team uses a separate tool for change management, the new tenant database will not be automatically enlisted unless the team is notified or if they scan all databases on a regular basis.
 This gap is enough to produce new schema differences.
 Thus, it is necessary to integrate this entire supply process with management process to achieve full automation.
 Here, Bytebase offers two solutions:

 **API Solution**